 The fruit extract contains naturally occurring polyphenols and vitamin C which act as a gentle skin conditioner and cleanser.33

 WaterWipes are purer than cotton wool and water

 Based on a review of the scientific literature by its independent team of experts, the Skin Health Alliance concluded that WaterWipes baby wipes are purer than using cotton wool and water.

-WaterWipes are recommended by nurses and other healthcare professionals worldwide and have become the preferred wipe for many Neonatal Intensive Care Units throughout the USA, Ireland, UK, Portugal, Australia, and New Zealand.
+WaterWipes are recommended by nurses and other healthcare professionals worldwide and have become the preferred wipe in some NICU's throughout the world.